1 LEH 250

 Purpose

 LEH 250 is an important class.
-The transition into college is hard: academically, socially and in terms of changing relationships with family and friends.
-Colleges work to make this transition possible, and often a first year course or seminar is part of that.
+The transition into college is hard academically, socially, and in terms of changing relationships with family and friends.
+Colleges work to make this transition successful, and a first-year course or seminar is often part of that process.

 Goals